instead-hub/instead/doc/stead3_en.md

 When we say "text adventure" most of the people there one of the two familiar images.
 It's either text, action buttons, for example:

-	You see a table in front.
-On the table lies an Apple.
+	You see a table in front of you.
+There is an apple on the table.
 What to do?

-	1) Take the Apple
+	1) Take the apple
-	2) step Away from the table
+	2) Step away from the table

 Or much less, this is a classic game with a text input where game control was necessary to introduce actions with the keyboard.

 	You in the kitchen.
 There is a table.
 	> inspect the table.
-	On the table is an Apple.
+	There is an apple on the table.

 Both approaches have their advantages and disadvantages.

-If we talk about the first approach, it is close to the genre of books, games and more convenient for literary texts that describe sobytiya, what is happening with the main character, and not very easy to create classic quests, where the main character explores modelirovanii in the game Mir, moving freely on it and interacting with objects this world.
+If we talk about the first approach, it is close to the genre of books, games and more convenient for literary texts that describe events, what is happening with the main character, and not very easy to create classic quests, where the main character explores modeled in-game world, moving freely on it and interacting with objects this world.

-The second approach models the world, but requires considerable effort from the authorgame, and more importantly, more prepared player.
+The second approach models the world, but requires considerable effort from the game author, and more importantly, more prepared player.
 Especially when we are dealing with the Russian language.

 INSTEAD the project was created for writing other types of games